duality-solutions/Dynamic/README.md

 * Min TX Fee: 0.0001 DYN

-Dynamic is a new digital currency that enables instant payments to anyone, anywhere in the world.
-Dynamic uses peer-to-peer technology over Tor/ClearNet to operate securly with no central authority (centralisation): managing transactions and issuing currency (DYN) are carried out collectively by the Dynamic network.
+The Dynamic(DYN) blockchain exists in the Duality binary architecture as a DAO, whilst [Sequence(SEQ)](https://github.com/duality-solutions/sequence) is its real world interface.
+Dynamic uses peer-to-peer technology to operate securly with no central authority (centralisation): managing transactions and issuing currency (DYN) are carried out collectively by the Dynamic network.
 Dynamic is the name of open source software which enables the use of the currency DYN.

 Dynamic utilises Dynodes, Privatesend and InstantSend to provide anonymous and near instant transaction confirmations.